 Scientists believe a technique called transcranial magnetic stimulation (TMS) therapy can help quell AVH.

-A 2015 analysis of more than a decade of research on the treatment showed that it’s effective at reducing AVH.
+A of more than a decade of research on the treatment showed that it’s effective at reducing AVH.

 Earlier this month, a study presented at the ECNP Conference in Paris by a group of French researchers provides further support for this form of therapy for schizophrenia.